62726164/bp/readme.md

   $ sort -T /tmp/ -u 16.txt | wc -l
   517238891
 ```

-## Why a Bloom Filter?

-It's the simplest, smallest and fastest way to accomplish this task.
-Bloom filters have constant time performance (where K is the constant) for insertion and lookup.
-They can easily handle billions of banned password hashes with very modest resources.
-When a test for membership returns [404](https://www.bloomingpassword.fun/hashes/sha1/0123456789ABCDEF) then it's safe to use that password.

 ## How to Construct the Partial SHA1 Hash List